shrese/MechaCar_Statistical_Analysis/README.md

 *footnote:*
 *I would also choose the standard p = 0.05 as my tolerance level to accept or reject the null hypothesis.*

+# Summary
+Overall the executives were pleased with the information provided as it uncovered areas of imporvement for the vehicle.
+They were also pleased with the recommendations to compare the MechaCar to its competitors.